gameplay3d/gameplay/gameplay-luagen/README.md

 - Lua doesn't support as many types as C++ so if there are functions that overload on parameters with types that overlap in Lua, the overloading won't work properly (i.e. char, short, int, long, float, double and all corresponding unsigned variants overlap in Lua).

 ### To Do List
-- Change begin() functions to start()
+- Get Mac OS X and iOS working.
 - Fix hierarchy inheritance
-- Remove getInstance
-- Make callback names same casing as actual functions (i.e. gamepadEvent).
-- Get all platforms working.
 - Fix memory leaks in gameplay-luagen and in generated code.
     * Add "@script{create}" to the appropriate gameplay functions.
     * Add "@script{own}" to array parameters that are owned by the function or class they are passed to?